-7 Equality and Diversity implications
+7 Equality and Diversity Considerations

 - 7.1 The Public Sector Equality Duty applies to the Council when it makes decisions.
 The duty requires us to have regard to the need to: - (a) Eliminate unlawful discrimination, harassment and victimisation and other behaviour prohibited by the Act.
-In summary, the Act makes discrimination etc. on the grounds of a protected characteristic unlawful - (b) Advance equality of opportunity between people who share a protected characteristic and those who do not. - (c) Foster good relations between people who share a protected characteristic and those who do not including tackling prejudice and promoting understanding. - 7.2 The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion or belief, gender, and sexual orientation.
-The Act states that 'marriage and civil partnership' is not a relevant protected characteristic for (b) or (c) although it is relevant for (a). - 7.3 The equality impact assessment indicates that the proposals in this report will not have a disproportionately adverse impact on any people with a particular characteristic.
+In summary, the Act makes discrimination etc. on the grounds of a protected characteristic unlawful - (b) Advance equality of opportunity between people who share a protected characteristic and those who do not. - (c) Foster good relations between people who share a protected characteristic and those who do not including tackling prejudice and promoting understanding. - 7.2 The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership, race, religion or belief, sex, and sexual orientation.
+The Act states that 'marriage and civil partnership' is not a relevant protected characteristic for (b) or (c) although it is relevant for (a). - 7.3 The Equalities Comprehensive Impact Assessment indicates that the proposals in this report will not have a disproportionately adverse impact on any people with a particular characteristic.

-8 List of appendices
+8 List of Appendices

-- A Confidential Appendix Essex Housing Annual Delivery Plan 2022/23 - B Equality Impact Assessment.
+- 8.1 Confidential Appendix Essex Housing Annual Delivery Plan 2023/24 - 8.2 Equalities Comprehensive Impact Assessment